Client

 Background:

-Running can be a deeply social activity — or an isolating one.
-While group runs exist, finding people at your pace, in your area, and on your schedule is hard.
-Flyve is a community-driven platform designed to connect runners of all levels — from beginners to marathoners — through spontaneous or scheduled runs.
+Running can be a deeply social activity — or an incredibly isolating one.
+While group runs exist, it's often difficult to find people who match your pace, location, and schedule.
+Flyve solves this by creating a community-driven platform designed to connect runners of all levels — from beginners to marathoners — through spontaneous or scheduled runs.

 The goal was to design a product that supports connection, consistency, and safety — while staying flexible and lightweight enough for casual users.

-Design an intuitive experience that works for beginners and seasoned runners alike
+Design an intuitive experience that works for both beginners and seasoned runners

-Enable both spontaneous and scheduled runs with minimal friction
+Enable spontaneous and scheduled runs with minimal friction

-Increase motivation and retention with meaningful social elements
+Boost motivation and retention through meaningful social elements

 Phase 1: Research & Discovery